 to which the state is vulnerable.
 The Center undertakes applied social science research

 to understand ways in which Louisiana communities and the coastal region respond to

-in implementing these practices to achieve comprehensive community sustainability.
+helps in implementing these practices to achieve comprehensive community sustainability.

 The second focus of UNO-CHART is the reverse dynamic-the impacts of community activity--social

 / political /economic-on the ecosystems within the coastal and southeast regions of